Investigating the effectiveness of the Health Justice Partnership program

 Funding

-Medical Research Future Fund Indigenous Health Research Grant
+Medical Research Future Fund (MRFF) Indigenous Health Research Grant $982,000

 Aim

-Griffith University has been working together with IUIH and ATSICHS to fund a health justice partnership within the Jajumbora Birthing in Our Community (BiOC) hub, which provides expectant mothers with access to legal advice and family support during pregnancy, to help reduce the risks and likelihood of infant removals at birth.
+IUIH, ATSICHS Brisbane and Griffith University have been working together to fund a Health Justice Partnership within ATSICHS Brisbane programs and services in Logan: Jajumbora Birthing in Our Community (BiOC), Family Wellbeing and Family Participation Program.
+The Health Justice Partnership provides expectant mothers with access to legal advice and family support during pregnancy, to help reduce the risks and likelihood of infant removals at birth.

 Our research will investigate the effectiveness and potential scalability of the First Nations-led Health Justice Partnership pilot program.